-The hamstrings consist of three main muscles -- biceps femoris, semitendinosus and semimembranosus -- extending from your sit-bones to your knees.
+Just about every athlete and weekend warrior relies on strong hamstrings.
 These muscles are responsible for bending your knees.
 If they’re strong, you can jump high, run fast and accelerate with explosive power.
 With well-developed hamstrings, you can maintain good posture and prevent leg injuries.

-Because your hamstrings cross the knee and hip joints, they work to bend your knees and draw your hips backwards.
-Your hamstrings contribute to functional motion, such as walking, they help you to achieve speed, power and agility in many sports.
-For example, a sprinter’s performance pivots on strong hamstrings.
+Because your hamstrings cross the knee and hip joints, they bend your knees and draw your hips backwards.
+Your hamstrings contribute to functional motion, such as walking, and they help you to achieve speed, power and agility in many sports.
+When executing explosive movement, these muscles play an important part in shifting the load from your knees to your hips.
+For example, a sprinter’s ability to launch off the blocks and accumulate speed depends on strong hamstrings.

 For example, when you’re running downhill, the lengthening of your hamstrings helps you to control the speed of the descent.
-The ability to properly decelerate lowers the amount of pressure on the joints in your lower body and prevents injury.
+This ability to properly decelerate lowers the amount of pressure on the joints in your lower body and prevents injury.

 Posture and Alignment

 Strong hamstrings work to stabilize your hips and keep your spine properly aligned.
-Envision your skeleton system as a connected chain.
-If one link moves out of alignment, problems ripple through the chain.
+Envision your skeletal system as a connected chain; if one link moves out of alignment, problems ripple through the chain.